klaufel/pokedex--frontend/README.md

-# 📔 RecipeBook
+# 🎱 Pokédex GO!

-Monorepo to easily manage all the dependencies and packages and the tools we use within the project.
+Repository to easily manage all the dependencies and packages and the tools we use within the project.

 ## 💡 About the project

-Online recipe book where you can create your own cooking recipes.
-Yes, those recipes for dishes that we make on sundays at home and that unfortunately will never be as delicious as our mothers and fathers 🥲.
+Project to obtain a list of pokemons and filter them by type, color and gender.
+You can also search by name.

-👉 View project on production: [recipebook-app.vercel.app](https://recipebook-app.vercel.app)
+👉 View project on production: [pokedex-go-frontend.vercel.app](https://pokedex-go-frontend.vercel.app/)

 https://user-images.githubusercontent.com/1427623/223583541-32ec05b3-ff22-4f42-b769-e2ad6b816374.mp4

 ## 👋 Getting started!

-To start the project you’ll need to use `Node.js 18` and `pnpm 7` on your machine.
+To start the project you’ll need to use `Node.js 20` and `pnpm 8` on your machine.

 You can use [nvm (Node Version Manager)](https://github.com/creationix/nvm) to easily switch Node versions between different projects.